-For purposes of our Mr. Vlahos' and Ms. Kennedy's severance benefits, "good reason" means any one of the following without the named executive officer's consent: (a) an assignment of duties or responsibilities (including reporting responsibilities) materially inconsistent with, or which materially reduce, the named executive officer's duties, authority, responsibilities and status with us; (b) an adverse change in the named executive officer's title; (c) any material reduction in the named executive officer's base salary, other than a reduction, generally applicable to our other executives, by not more than 25%; (d) the relocation of the named executive officer's principal place of employment to a location that is more than twenty-five (25) miles away from its current location; or (e) the uncured breach of any material provision of such officer's employment agreement (or any other agreement with the named executive officer's) by us.
+For purposes of Ms. Vernón's severance benefits, "good reason" means any one of the following without the named executive officer's consent: (a) an assignment of duties or responsibilities (including reporting responsibilities) materially inconsistent with, or which materially reduce, your duties, authority, responsibilities and status with the Company; (b) an adverse change in your title; (c) any material reduction in Ms. Vernón's base salary, other than a reduction, generally applicable to other executives of ours, by not more than 25%; (d) the relocation of Ms. Vernón's principal place of employment to a location that is more than twenty-five (25) miles away from its current location; or (e) the uncured breach of any material provision of Ms. Vernón's employment agreement (or any other agreement with you) by us.

-For purposes of Ms. Alba's severance benefits, "good reason" means the occurrence of any one of the following events without Ms. Alba's written consent: (a) an assignment of duties or responsibilities (including reporting responsibilities) materially inconsistent with, or which materially reduce, Ms. Alba's duties, authority, responsibilities and status with us (for this purpose, the parties agree that following a change in control (as defined in the 2021 Plan) a material reduction will occur if Ms. Alba's base solarly, to the Board of the entity that determines our strategy); (b) an adverse change in Ms. Alba's title; (c) any material reduction in Ms. Alba's base salary, other than a reduction, generally applicable to our other executives, by not more than 10%; (d) the relocation of Ms. Alba's principal place of employment to a location that is more than twenty-five (25) miles away from its current location; or (e) the uncured breach of any material provision of Ms. Alba's employment agreement (or any other agreement with you) by us.
+For purposes of Ms. Alba's severance benefits, "good reason" means the occurrence of any one of the following events without Ms. Alba's written consent: (a) an assignment of duties or responsibilities (including reporting responsibilities) materially inconsistent with, or which materially reduce, Ms. Alba's duties, authority, responsibilities and status with us (for this purpose, the parties agree that following a change in control (as defined in the 2021 Plan) a material reduction will occur if Ms. Alba does not report directly to the Board of the entity that determines our strategy); (b) an adverse change in Ms. Alba's title; (c) any material reduction in Ms. Alba's base salary, other than a reduction, generally applicable to our other executives, by not more than 10%; (d) the relocation of Ms. Alba's principal place of employment to a location that is more than twenty-five (25) miles away from its current location; or (e) the uncured breach of any material provision of Ms. Alba's employment agreement (or any other agreement with you) by us.